HOW ARE SURVIVAL SWIMMING LESSONS DIFFERENT FROM OTHER SWIMMING PROGRAMS?

 WHY ARE YOUR LESSONS ONLY 10 MINUES PER DAY?

 The reason for the 10 minute lessons are multi-faceted.
-1. Safety: Since all lessons are one-on-one, your child will be very tired at the end of each lessons (perhaps before, in which case his lesson may be shorter than 10 minutes on some days).
+1. Safety: Since all lessons are one-on-one, your child will be very tired at the end of each lesson (perhaps before, in which case his lesson may be shorter than 10 minutes on some days).
 Infants and young children have a more delicate physiology than adults, and we want to make sure the lessons that are intended to make them safer around the water are themselves not unsafe.
 2. Short attention spans: The short lesson helps me capitalize on the brief attention spans of young children and maximize their time for learning.
 3. Better learning and retention of skills: Research shows that motor skills like walking, running and swimming are best learned in short, intense periods of practice over a long period of time.
 So not only will your child learn the swim and float better initially because of the lesson format, she is more likely to retain the muscle memory long after lessons are over if she needs to use her skills again before coming back for refresher lessons (see below for "further lessons").

 I have been trained to teach young children to swim by honoring each child's individual strengths and experiences.
 I understand the fundamentals of the behavioral sciences, child development and of sensori-motor learning as it relates to the acquisition of aquatic survival skills, and I use this education to guide each child through the sequence of learning to swim and float.